lp-research/openzen_sensor-release/openzen/docs/python_api.rst

 .. code-block:: bash

-    ImportError: DLL load failed while importing _OpenZen: %1 is not a valid Win32 application.
+    ImportError: DLL load failed while importing openzen: %1 is not a valid Win32 application.

 the reason is most probably that you tried to load OpenZen with a 32-bit Python version.
 The binary Release of OpenZen only supports 64-bit versions of Python.
 Please make sure you have the 64-bit version